waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	* Select the App that you have just created before.
 	* Click **Subscribe**.

-3. :thumbsup: **CONGRATULATIONS**.
-You just succeeded to subscribe to an API from the developer portal!

-4. Go to the Banking API page.
+3. Go to the Banking API page.
 	![alt text](images/bankingAPI.png "Banking APIs")
 	* Click **Banking APIs**.